 Soft side: 4-5/10; Firm side: 7/10

-Layla is a dual-sided, flippable mattress.
-The difference between each side is firmness, with a soft side and a firm side.
-The plush, soft side is a great choice for side sleepers or those who want their mattress to hug them.
-The firm side is a good option for back and stomach sleepers or people with back pain that prefer a firm feel.
+Layla is a dual-sided, flippable mattress with a firm side and a soft side.
+The firm side (7/10 on the firmness scale) is a good option for back and stomach sleepers or people with back pain who need a firmer feel.

 The Layla is a great product in terms of set-up—in fact, we gave it a near perfect score (9/10).
 We found that one person can set up a smaller sized mattress.
 Also, we liked it for both responsiveness and motion isolation, which is a rare find.

 This isn’t the coolest mattress you’ll find—we scored it a 7.5/10 for cooling.
 Also, the spine alignment could be better, although it’s still quite good at 8/10.

 Best Hybrid Mattress